Choosing and using research methods

 There is no precise distinction between the two kinds of maps.
 But experience maps most often cover a person’s entire experience of a whole life event, and may include their interactions with a number of services.
 While journey maps tend to cover their path through a particular service.

-Choose experience mapping when you want to:
+We choose experience mapping when we want to:

-Choose journey mapping when you want to:
+We choose journey mapping when we want to:

-Profiles and personas #
+Profiles, archetypes and personas #

 Profiles and personas are ways to describe what we’ve learned about the different groups of people who might use, operate or be affected by a service.
 These groups can be people who play a particular role in a service, or who share some defining circumstances that mean they have similar needs.